ccieblogger/netraven/tests/README.md

 ## Test Database Configuration

 The application uses PostgreSQL for both production and testing environments.
+When running tests in a Docker environment, they connect to the main PostgreSQL database using the container network hostname (`postgres`).
+When running tests locally, they connect to localhost.
+This configuration is handled automatically by the test fixtures.

-Tests should be configured to use a dedicated PostgreSQL instance or schema.
-This is configured in `conftest.py` using a proper connection pooling strategy to support async database operations.
-Using PostgreSQL for tests ensures compatibility with all database features and provides a testing environment that closely matches production.
+The database connection is configured in `conftest.py` using a proper connection pooling strategy to support async database operations.

 ## Test Data Cleanup